The-Marcy-Lab-School/3-0-2-assignment/README.md

 - [Question 8: Return the tuple](#question-8-return-the-tuple)
 - [You're done!](#youre-done)

 This is perhaps the most utilitarian assignment you've had yet.
-This assignments is going to do is use Async/Await to create a nice, versatile fetch handler that you can use throughout the rest of the course.
+In this assignment, you will use `async`/`await` to create a nice, versatile fetch handler that you can use throughout the rest of the course.
 You'll only be editing the `fetchHandler` function in `from-scratch.js`, however we have included a blank `main.js` file if you want to experiment with your fetch handler as you go!

 # Short Answers
-Do these first to make sure you understand the pros and cons of Async/Await vs .then/.catch!
+Do these first to make sure you understand the pros and cons of `async`/`await` vs `.then`/`.catch`!

 # Question 1: Pass in the arguments
 Our function is going to be essentially a wrapper for the `fetch` api, so that means we should be able to pass in the same arguments as we would to `fetch`.
 That means a `url` string (first param), and an `options` object (second param).
 Just for fun, set the `options` object to have a default value of `{}`.